 In essence, it is a legally binding document that grants certain rights and duties upon you as a parent.

 Filing a Lawsuit

 Once parentage is established as part of the lawsuit, the court will also issue custody, support, and visitation orders regarding the child.
-This is to set establish and divide duties and responsibilities regarding the child between parents.
+These establish and divide the duties and responsibilities regarding the child between the parents.